bioconductor-source/TOP/TOP_review.md

   allowed; exceptions can be made with proper justification.
 If this option is used it is preferable to use donttest instead of dontrun. donttest requires valid R code while dontrun does not.
+?
+I don't know what this refers to.

 ## Unit tests